Canal 4 (Uruguayan TV channel)

-Canal 4, previously known as Monte Carlo Televisión, is a television station located in Montevideo, Uruguay.
+Canal 4 (Canal Cuatro), previously known as Monte Carlo Televisión, is a television station located in Montevideo, Uruguay.
 Owned by Grupo Monte Carlo, it is the second oldest television channel in the country, beginning its broadcasts on April 23, 1961.
 Canal 10 started on December 7, 1956.
 Canal 12 was the third channel, May 2, 1962, and Canal 5, state-owned, was the last station to start broadcasting, on June 19, 1963.